 Oklahoma Spelling Bee

-- CENTRAL OKLAHOMA STATE BEE: The Central Oklahoma bee will take place on March 4, 2017 on the OU campus in Norman, Oklahoma.
+- CENTRAL OKLAHOMA STATE BEE: The Central Oklahoma bee will take place on March 3, 2018 at Children’s Hospital at OU, Oklahoma City, Oklahoma.
 Registration will begin at noon and the bee will begin at 1.00pm.

 - What region will we compete in?